St George's Community Hydrotherapy Pool

 Are there any side effects?
 Aquatic therapy is usually well tolerated by most people, but it may leave you tired and slightly sore for up to a day afterwards.
 This is nothing to worry about, but a sign that aquatic therapy is working.
 Some users feel better and energized immediately.
 However, it is very important to inform a member staff if you feel unwell at any time during your session, not to exceed 20 minutes in the pool, and to drink plenty of water for the remainder of the day, as aquatic therapy can be dehydrating.

 Is St George’s a charity?
 St George's has a charitable Friends and Service Users' group.
-This supports Peterborough City Council, which owns and runs St George’s on a not-for-profit basis.
+This supports Vivacity which manages St George’s on a not-for-profit basis.

 We have many users who have said they would recommend St George’s Community Hydrotherapy Pool to their family and friends and who have shared their stories with us.